 There are also over-the-counter and/or prescription H2 blockers and proton-pump inhibitors (PPIs), which both work to reduce the amount of acid produced by the stomach, Dr. Czwornog says.

 In some cases, if there is a discernible cause, some people with GERD may undergo surgery.
 For instance, if the GERD is caused by a hiatal hernia, fixing the hernia can resolve the symptoms.

 If it's not a hiatal hernia but symptoms are severe enough, you might undergo a laparoscopic procedure called Nissen fundoplication, which wraps the top of the stomach around the bottom of the esophagus in order to stop the back flow of acid, according to the International Foundation for Gastrointestinal Disorders (IFFGD).

-There are also a few emerging surgical therapies for GERD, including the LINX System — a kind of expandable "bracelet" that goes around the bottom of the esophagus to help it close — and transoral incisionless fundoplication (TIF), which is similar to the Nissen procedure but done without an incision.
+There are also a few emerging surgical therapies for GERD, including the LINX System — a kind of expandable "bracelet" that goes around the bottom of the esophagus to help it close — and transoral incisionless fundoplication (TIF), which is similar to the Nissen procedure but done without an incision, per the Cleveland Clinic.